amitniitmca/js-cert-practice/README.md

 		(e) An array with blank square brackets create an empty array
 	- instanceof operator return true or false, speifying a value is an instance of an object or not
 	- BigInt can be created with a constructor or appending n to an Integer
+	- throw keyword is used to throw exception with a message.
+	- Strings
+		(a) It can be created with constructor or string literal.
+		(b) Strings provides several methods for accessing and manipulating strings.
+		(c) Backtslash '\' can be used to in case of large string to move the remaining to next line.
+		(d) String templates can be used to pass variables inside string using Backtick (`) and (${}).
+	- Numbers
+		(a) It can be created with constructor or number literal.
+		(b) Numbers also provides several methods for accessing and manipulating numbers.
+		(c) There are two ISNAN() function one for Number and one for Global (i) Global IsNAN typecasts the value first before checking the value (ii) Number's IsNAN checks the value before typecasts
+	- Date
+		(a) It can be created using the Date Constructor or using now or parse method